shiwanvir/f2a400b9/README.md

 The app should have the following features:
 - **Activity Feed** - simple list of calls
-- **Activity Detail** - detail of a call (Please double tab on call list item to see the details)
+- **Activity Detail** - detail of a call (Please double tap on a call list item to see the details)
 - **Archive** - the final user should be able to archive (and unarchive) a call.
-Archived calls will no longer be displayed on the Activity Feed and should have a separate Archived Tab.(Please swip left to archive a call)
+Archived calls will no longer be displayed on the Activity Feed and should have a separate Archived Tab.(Please swipe left to archive a call)
 - A button to archive all calls in the activity feed
 - A button to unarchive all calls in the archived calls tab